zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 ### Generate the code snippets

-This section outlines the process for generating the code snippets.
+This section outlines the process for generating code snippets.

 **Follow these steps:**

-1. Click **Try it out** and execute the request, as described in the section above.
+1. Click **Try it out** and execute the request, as described in the previous section.

-2. The API Catalog will generate the basic code snippets, shown under the code snippet tab.
-If the service onboarder has also provided customized code snippets, they will be displayed in the snippet bar under a title prefixed with `Customized`.
+2. The API Catalog generates the basic code snippets, shown under the code snippet tab.
+If the service onboarder has also provided customized code snippets, these snippets are displayed in the snippet bar under a title prefixed with `Customized`.

    **Example:**
    <img src={require("../images/api-mediation/basic-code-snippets.png").default} alt="basic code snippets" width="700px"/>